01Don't Crowd Your Slides

 Don't include anything in your presentation that you don't personally believe.
 If you're mouthing company rhetoric, it will show in your posture and tone of voice and can kill your sale on the spot.
 On the other hand, your sincerity can be more convincing than the specific words you choose.

-Get Tips on What to Put in a Powerpoint Presentation
+What to Put in a Powerpoint Presentation